The Georgia Trust Expedition: Washington

 Saturday, July 21, 2018 – 9 a.m. to 6 p.m.

 The Georgia Trust invites you to discover the historic homes and sites of Washington, Georgia.

-The epitome of small town charm, Washington is said to have more historic homes per capita than any other town in the state.
-Attendees will explore grand white-columned mansions, restoration projects in-progress and other fascinating sites significant to the history of Wilkes County.
+The epitome of small town charm, Washington is said to have more antebellum homes per capita than any other city in the state.
+Attendees will explore grand white-columned mansions, preservation projects in-progress and other fascinating sites significant to the history of Wilkes County.

 Save $10 and buy your tickets online before the tour!
 Tickets purchased on event day will be an additional $10.

 Guests will enjoy lunch from their choice of participating downtown eateries with a $10 lunch voucher that is included in the ticket price.

 The Expedition ends with a special closing reception at 5 p.m. with drinks and hors d’oeurves at Peacewood Farm, a stunning 1790 country estate that features an impressive Plantation Plain turned Greek Revival style house and several original outbuildings.